Officer who shot Jacob Blake will not face charges, district attorney says - KRDO

 “The way he is taking this mental approach, the way he puts all his effort into his therapy, and the passion, if anybody could walk again one day, it would be my nephew,” Justin Blake said.

+Activist Vaun Mayes said the precautionary steps Kenosha has taken are hurtful.

+“We’ve seen these tactics a number of times in Milwaukee and across the state where they call themselves preparing for unrest.
+The unrest happens when there has been an action and there is a reaction to it,” he said.
+“For instance, if there’s a protest and people start to get tear gas. … So when you start to posture up like that without having anything going on, then it becomes inciteful within itself.”

-In an op-ed published in the Kenosha News on December 27, Mayor Antaramian and Police Chief Daniel Miskinis said they did not know what the decision would be or when it would arrive, but they said they will be prepared.
+In an op-ed published in the Kenosha News on December 27, Antaramian and Police Chief Daniel Miskinis said they did not know what the decision would be or when it would arrive, but they said they would be prepared.

 “What we do know is that regardless of the decision, people will have differing opinions and strong emotions about it.
 That is everyone’s right.
 Whether you agree or disagree, we ask that you express your opinions peacefully and lawfully,” the officials wrote.

+The officials touched on the violence that erupted at protests in the aftermath of Blake’s shooting, during which two people were killed and a third was seriously wounded in a shooting during a protest.

-“We will not — we cannot — tolerate the kind of violence we saw on our streets earlier this year and we will take definitive steps to protect our residents and businesses.”
+“We will not — we cannot — tolerate the kind of violence we saw on our streets earlier this year and we will take definitive steps to protect our residents and businesses,” Antaramian and Miskinis wrote.

-On Tuesday, Kyle Rittenhouse pleaded not guilty to all charges against him during a virtual arraignment.

-Rittenhouse, 17, faces charges of fatally shooting two men, Joseph Rosenbaum and Anthony Huber, and wounding another, Gaige Grosskreutz, during protests following the police shooting of Blake.
+Kyle Rittenhouse, 17, faces charges of fatally shooting two men, Joseph Rosenbaum and Anthony Huber, and wounding another, Gaige Grosskreutz, in protests following the police shooting of Blake.

+In a virtual arraignment Tuesday, Rittenhouse pleaded not guilty to all charges against him.

-Rittenhouse also is charged with possession of a dangerous weapon while under the age of 18, a misdemeanor, according to court records.
+Rittenhouse also is charged with possession of a dangerous weapon by a person under 18, a misdemeanor, according to court records.

 An attorney for Rittenhouse, Mark Richards, argued that Rittenhouse acted in self-defense in a preliminary hearing last month.

-Rittenhouse is due back in court on March 10 for a judicial pre-trial hearing.
+Rittenhouse is due back in court March 10 for a judicial pre-trial hearing.

-Attorneys for Grosskreutz and Huber’s family announced Sunday they intend to file claims against the City and County of Kenosha, the Kenosha County Sheriff’s Department, Police Chief Miskinis, Kenosha County Sheriff David Beth, and other employees, according to the notice sent to Kenosha City and County clerks.
+Attorneys for Grosskreutz and Huber’s family announced Sunday they intend to file claims against the city and county of Kenosha, the Kenosha County Sheriff’s Department, Miskinis, Kenosha County Sheriff David Beth and other employees, according to the notice sent to Kenosha city and county clerks.

 This story has been updated with the correct spelling of Michael Graveley’s last name.